KBNLresearch/ochre/README.md

 # Ochre

-Ochre is an OCR post-correction toolbox.
+Ochre is a toolbox for OCR post-correction.

 * Overview of OCR post-correction data sets
 * Preprocess data sets